 With most processed food, to reduce growth of molds, preservatives are added to food.
 They can be as simple as sugar, vinegar or salt.
 Sometimes more elaborate chemicals are used.

-Preservation techniques like sterilizing, freezing, drying, smoking or pickling are also practiced.
+Preservation techniques like sterilizing, freezing, drying, smoking or pickling are common simple solutions.

 - Each of these uses a different way to make sure molds and other organisms that spoil food cannot grow.